Troubleshooting & FAQ

 What you will need

-An essential piece of equipment for dealing with a fault on any fence is a Digital Voltmeter/Fence Tester.
+An essential piece of equipment for dealing with a fault on any fence is an Electric Fence Tester.
 This will allow you to test the power levels on the fence, and aid in locating areas where there may be problems.
 Finding a problem on any fence is done by a process of elimination.
 Working through from the energiser to the earthing, then the cables, and finally the connections and fence line.

 - If the fence has a power drop of between 10 – 20% then it is most probably a problem on the fence line and you should check for vegetation touching the line.
 If it’s a larger drop that would suggest there is a problem with the energiser.